 The Buddha taught metta as a specific antidote to fear and anger.
 The fruit of the systematic practice of metta is twofold: steadiness and tranquility which strengthen the mind, and sensitivity and openness which soften the heart.
 In cultivating metta, we directly experience a fundamental kindness as the very ground of our being.
 It is an invaluable practice in the midst of the unexpected changes in life.

-This program is appropriate for both new and experienced meditators and will include specific instructions, guided practice and time for questions and discussion.
+This workshop is appropriate for both new and experienced meditators and will include specific instructions, guided practice and time for questions and discussion.

-Note: You will have the opportunity to practice what you learn in this workshop on Sunday, October 14th when Narayan will offer a one-day Metta Practice Retreat.
+Note: You will have the opportunity to practice what you learn in this workshop on Saturday, October 17th when Narayan will offer a one-day Metta Retreat.